Docker-Daze/itu-minitwit/report/report.md

 #### Logging

 For logging, the application uses Serilog to collect log data.
-This data is then transferred into the ELK Stack, which consists of Logstash, Elasticsearch, and Kibana — all used to process, query, and display the logging data.
+This data is then transferred into the ELK Stack,  which consists of Logstash, Elasticsearch, and Kibana.
+Together they are used to process, query, and display the logging data.
 This setup is hidden behind Nginx, which acts as a reverse proxy and serves as an authentication layer between the user and Kibana.

-For Elasticsearch "209.38.112.21:8080" use "admin" "admin" to login and access logs.
+Elasticsearch is accessible at "209.38.112.21:8080".
+Use "admin" "admin" to login and access logs.

 #### Monitoring

-For monitoring, the application uses Prometheus for collecting metrics.
-On top of this, Grafana is used for data visualization.
+For monitoring, the application uses Prometheus for collecting metrics and Grafana for data visualization.

-For Grafana "164.90.240.84:3000" you can use the teachers login to access the dashboard.
+Grafana is accessible at "164.90.240.84:3000".
+You can use the teachers login to access the dashboard.

 #### Application